mdfleming3/mdfleming3.github.io/_drafts/best-free-seo-tools-for-marketers-in-2020.md

 ### [Google Keyword Planner](https://ads.google.com/home/tools/keyword-planner/ "Google Keyword Planner")

-This tool is typically used for keyword research when running PPC campaigns, but it can be hugely useful for content writers looking for long-string keywords.
+Google Keyword Planner is typically used for keyword research when running PPC campaigns, but it can be useful for content writers that are searching for long-string keywords.
 Search for a keyword idea, and you will receive a list of related keywords with average monthly searches and level of competition.

 ### [Ahrefs Keyword Generator](https://ahrefs.com/keyword-generator "Ahrefs Keyword Generator")

-Similar to Google Keyword Planner, this tool outputs keyword search volume.
-Why this tool is essential is that you can segment keywords by Google, Bing, YouTube, and Amazon.
+Think of Google Keyword Planner with a big bonus – you can segment keywords by Google, Bing, YouTube, and Amazon.

 ### [Answer the Public](https://answerthepublic.com/ "Answer the Public")

-In my article, "[The S.M.A.R.T Way to Find Content Ideas for Your Blog](https://markdfleming.com/the-smart-way-to-find-content-ideas-for-your-blog/ "The S.M.A.R.T Way to Find Content Ideas for Your Blog")," I discuss the power of paying attention to Google's fill-in feature.
-Answer the Public is like Google's fill-in feature on steroids.
-It visualizes consumers searches in a way that makes creating headings and blog posts a breeze.
+In my article, "[The S.M.A.R.T Way to Find Content Ideas for Your Blog](https://markdfleming.com/the-smart-way-to-find-content-ideas-for-your-blog/ "The S.M.A.R.T Way to Find Content Ideas for Your Blog")," I discuss the power of using Google's fill-in feature.
+Answer the Public is even more powerful.
+It visualizes consumers searches in a way that makes creating in demand headings and blog posts a breeze.

 ### [Google Trends](https://trends.google.com/trends/ "Google Trends")

 Curious about what's trending?
 Google Trends provides visualizations of Google Search volume over time.
-While not as targeted as some of the keyword planner platforms, I think this is an essential tool for looking at the big picture when creating in demand content.
+While not as targeted as some keyword planner platforms, this is an essential tool for looking at the big picture of in demand content and keywords.

 ## Links

 ### [Ahrefs Backlink Checker](https://ahrefs.com/backlink-checker "Ahrefs Backlink Checker")

-Backlinks are a very important part of SEO; the quality and quantity of links directed to your site is the fastest way to increase your domain authority.
-Along with Google Search Console, the best tool for checking these links is the Ahrefs Backlink Checker.
+The quality and quantity of backlinks directed to your site is the fastest way to increase your domain authority.
+Along with Google Search Console, this is a must-have tool for analyzing a website's backlinks.

 ### [Broken Link Checker](https://www.brokenlinkcheck.com/#)

 This tool allows you to identify which pages on your website have dead links.
-Since broken links penalize your SEO ranking, this tool allows you to run periodic audits.
+Since broken links penalize your SEO ranking, this tool allows you to run periodic link audits.

 ### [Disavow Links Tool](https://www.google.com/webmasters/tools/disavow-links-main "Disavow Links Tool")

-If you have many spammy links directed to your website, this can hurt your SEO ranking.
-Removing these links is not the easily task for a marketer, so Google Search Engine's Disavow tool allows you to easily remove unwanted links.
+If you have too many spammy links directed to your website, this can hurt your SEO ranking.
+Google's Disavow Link Tool allows you to easily remove unwanted backlinks.

 ## Specialty Tools

 ### [Google My Business](https://www.google.com/business/ "Google My Business")

 Google's flagship tool for local SEO.
-While this a central digital component for many local destinations, restaurants, and attractions – operating a Google My Business profile will boost any business's SEO ranking.
+While this a vital digital marketing component for many local destinations, restaurants, and attractions – operating a Google My Business profile will boost any business's SEO ranking.

 ### [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/ "Google PageSpeed Insights")